AugurProject/augur-walkthrough/forking.md

 - [ ] Verify market can't be migrated during forking period
 - [ ] Verify markets only migrate to winning universe
 - [ ] Verify anyone can migrate markets during forking

-## Disavow REP

-To test this behavior user needs to have REP staked on dispute rounds.
-This needs to occur before forking period begins.
-Disputes can't occur during forking period.
-This way user can disavow their REP when market goes into fork.

-- [ ] Verify REP can be disavowed during forking period
-- [ ] Verify REP balance is correct after disavowed
-- [ ] Verify REP can be migrated after being disavowed
-- [ ] Verify REP on failed dispute rounds can be disavowed

 [Back to Main Menu/Intro](https://github.com/AugurProject/augur-walkthrough/)